-Shaw et al. (1997) discusses the theory of the Phillips curve:
+Shaw et al. (1997) discuss the theory of the Phillips curve:

 “The existence of a Phillips-type relation appeared to offer policy makers a straight choice between inflation and unemployment.
 One could trade off more of one for less of the other.
 Furthermore, once the curve was identified the rate of unemployment which was consistent with zero inflation could also be identified.
 Although a good deal of empirical support was identified for the Phillips relation in the mid-1960s, after 1968 the relation was seen to consistently under predict the rate of inflation.” (p.231)